 Neuroscientists provide striking results that suggest the brains of children likely do not thin as much as expected.

-Stepping back a bit, studies have shown repeatedly that certain regions of the cerebral cortex (the outer-most layer of the brain) get thinner as children develop.
+Stepping back a bit, studies have shown repeatedly that certain regions of the cerebral cortex (the outermost layer of the brain) get thinner as children develop.
 And at a mere 3mm thick, on average, studies have reported that kids can apparently lose close to 1mm of gray matter by adulthood.
 Various hypotheses have been put forth to explain these huge losses.
 For example, it is established that gray matter cells and their connections can be naturally ‘pruned’, presumably to promote a more efficient brain.
 So perhaps extensive pruning in young brains could explain the thinning.
 Alternatively, we know that our brains expand during development.
 Perhaps the cortex gets stretched in the process?
 The new research certainly does not rule out these processes, and in fact finds evidence for the latter.
-However, the new work does suggest that a prominent change has gone undetected, due to limitations of prior measurements.
+However, the new work does suggest that a prominent change has gone undetected, due to the limitations of prior measurements.

 More specifically, the present study shows that when measured with quantitative MRI (or qMRI), it appears that young brains are actually becoming more myelinated.
 That’s a good thing, but it may be messing up estimates of cortical thickness (the gray matter).
 Myelin is the ‘white’ in white matter.
 It’s a fatty sheath that insulates many nerve fibers and allows faster neurotransmission.
 The problem is, measurements of gray matter thickness critically depend on detecting the border between white and gray matter.
 As Natu and Kirilina have found out, this limit can be obscured and cortical thickness underestimated if myelination increases during development.
 The researchers obtained these results by examining adults and children using state-of-the-art quantitative MRI techniques.